tekom - Europe

 Information Products

-Even now, complex technical products usually cannot be used safely, efficiently and effectively without additional information for use.
-In practice, information for use is either integrated in the product, delivered with the product or published somewhere else, e.g. on the internet.
-The state of the art and most preferable way of information delivery is the use of electronic media, on a suitable device.
-However, printed material is still very common if required either by the users or for legal reasons.
+Even today, complex technical products cannot generally be used safely, efficiently, effectively, and sustainably without supplementary information for use.
+In practice, this information for use is integrated into the product, supplied alongside it, or published elsewhere, for example online.
+The state-of-the-art and preferred method of disseminating information is through electronic media accessed via an appropriate device.
+However, information is still very often distributed in printed form when required by the target audience or by legal regulations.

-In technical communication, objects that contain and display abstract information are often called "information products".
-Such information products are delivered at the main phases of the product lifecycle, which constitutes the information lifecycle of the product.
+In technical communication, objects that contain abstract information for use are commonly referred to as "information products."
+These information products are created during the main phases of the product lifecycle, which together constitute the product’s information lifecycle.

-In the same sense in which we talk about product development, the process by which information products are created is often called "information development" or, using the more widespread terms, "technical documentation" or "technical communication".
+By analogy with the way we talk about product development, the process of creating information products is often referred to as "information development," or, more commonly, "technical documentation" or "technical communication."

 Developing Information Products